fachwerk-dev/lib/docs/utils/color/hsl.md

 {{ hsl(10,20,30,0.1) }}
 ```

-You can only set the hue `h` value, the rest will have the default values.
+You can also set only the hue `h` value, the rest will have the default values.

 ```md
 {{ hsl(10) }}
 ```

-> **Not in a spec**
-> `hsl(hue)` is not part of the official CSS colors specification, it is provided as a convenience feature by Fachwerk.
+> **Not in a spec** > `hsl(hue)` is not part of the official CSS colors specification.
+It is a convenience feature by Fachwerk.

 ## Examples

-The main use case for the function is to calculate and format dynamic CSS color values.
+The primary use case for the function is to calculate and format dynamic CSS color values.

 #### Usage in template, hue value